isikozsoy/CS319_RISK_3G/README.md

 <p> • We plan on allowing players to set the goal of capturing a continent before the game starts and receive rewards should they be able to do so. </p>
 <p> • We plan on implementing a rock-paper-scissors based combat system where more skill is involved as opposed to dice rolls. </p>
 <p> • We plan on implementing an alliance mechanism where the two players allied will be allowed to go through their ally's territories to attack an opponent's territory.
 The allies will not be able to attack each other for the duration of their alliance.
 This implementation will not be available if only 2 players are playing. </p>
+<p> • We plan on implementing an airplane mechanism.
+A player will be able to build an airport on his territories by paying a cost. </p>

 In the original game, players are required to leave at least one unit in any territory that they are in control of.
 We plan on allowing players the ability to leave territories they currently control unguarded so as to move the soldiers on